 The Master Plan includes clean-up of the old Public Works Complex and converting the building to a community center; purchase of an out-parcel in the park area and demolition of the existing house; demolition and relocation of the playground to be closer to the Splash Park; demolition of the Lion's Den building; repaving and widening of the walking trail and exercise path; event poles for event vendors; additional parking and restrooms; and finally, vintage lighting throughout park and along the Robinson Road entryway.
 This project will be funded over several years with CRA funds, Recreation Impact Fees, and Pennies for Parks donations.
 In the 2019 fiscal year, the City obtained through Marion County a Community Development Block Grant (CDBG) for \$300,000 to construct a Community Building from the old Public Works Complex building in Lake Lillian Park.
-This building construction will occur in the 2020 fiscal year.
+This building construction was completed in the 2020 fiscal year with supportive funding from the CRA and Gas Taxes..